s1h2u3b4h5a6m7-ops/AXIOM-GPT_NEW/STATE.md

 ## Changelog

+- **v4.4 / Phase 4 Session N: narratives get a sort key (flag 1 closed).**
+  `cross_company_narratives.display_order` (integer, NULLABLE, spaced by 10s, no unique constraint) added and backfilled **in the order the site was already showing** — so the migration itself moves nothing on screen; the curated order (power → metals-auto → holding → banca) is a separate, optional Part C the founder runs when he wants it. `data.js` 1 line changed (`:198`): `id.asc` → `display_order.asc.nullslast,id.asc`.
+SQL-before-JS enforced (JS first would 400 on an unknown order column and blank the map page).
+Dry-run on PostgreSQL 16.14: pre-flight reproduces the alphabetical bug; Part B run twice → identical (idempotent); Part C run twice → identical (re-runnable); Part B re-run AFTER Part C does **not** clobber the renumber; a 5th story inserted with no number lands **last** and gets 50 on the next Part B. vm round-trip harness against the exact live bytes: 5/5 — order param changes, every CHAINMAP story object byte-identical, no `display_order` key leaks into the UI shape, the other six tables' order clauses untouched.
+CONTRACT updated (Narratives translation rule + parachute now names `2026-07-14_narratives_display_order.sql`, which must run before a rebuilt database serves `data.js`).
+Chip text unchanged.
 - **v4.3 / Phase 4 Session M: post-paste repair + record corrections.**
   (1) Verified from live bytes that BOTH robots are already v2 on main — refresh.py writes dated `metric_snapshots` rows with the delete-then-insert